rahulseetharaman/Encrypted-File-System/README.md

 This should open a tkinter app where you can edit and save files.

-This will work only for linux based machines
+This will work only for linux based Operating Systems

 To run the file system: